Who Fears Death: Plot

-Themes and influences
+Background and influences

 Nnedi Okorafor started writing the novel after her father's death, the first scene of the novel was inspired by Okorafor's moments at her father's wake.
 The novel was also inspired in part by Emily Wax's 2004 Washington Post article "We Want to Make a Light Baby," which discussed the use of weaponized rape by Arab militiamen against Black African women in the Darfur conflict.
 According to Wax: "The victims and others said the rapes seemed to be a systematic campaign to humiliate the women, their husbands and fathers, and to weaken tribal ethnic lines."
 Okorafor wrote that this article "created the passageway through which Onyesonwu slipped through my world."

 Okorafor based most of the traditional mysticism and beliefs on the traditional belief of the Igbo people, which she is a member of.
 The mythological Vah or "The Red People" was inspired by two red skinned Nigerian women Okorafor saw on two occasions during her visit to her home in Nigeria.

-The novel contains several references to Amos Tutuola's novel The Palm-Wine Drinkard.